Princerodricks/100DaysOfAI/README.md

 Takeaway: Focus on why and how Python works, not just remembering syntax.
 That’s what makes you a real programmer.
 #AI #MachineLearning #GenAl #Python

+### ✅Day 10 of #100DaysOfCodel
+learned: did some changes in the RSP, added some while loops, somescope, and it was fun.
+Takeaway: practice makes one perfect.
+#AI #MachineLearning #GenAl #Python